dbluhm/indy-sdk/doc/mac-build.md

 ### 3. Setup `OPENSSL_DIR` variable

-Without this environment variable being set, `cargo` can not find OpenSSL.
+Without this environment variable being set, `cargo` cannot find OpenSSL.
 Anything that depends on this library will fail.

 ```sh